 Welcome to the Middle Division!

-Welcome to Middle School!
-The St. John’s Middle School experience represents the final four years of spiritual and intellectual preparation before matriculating to high school.
+Welcome to the Middle Division!
+The St. John’s Middle Division experience represents the final four years of spiritual and intellectual preparation before matriculating to high school.
 With this in mind, the faculty is dedicated to providing a superior academic experience in conjunction with character building and guidance for navigating adolescent development.

 A Middle Division student’s day is composed of five above grade level academic classes (English, Science, Social Studies, Math, & Latin), four rotating Fine Arts classes (Art, Music, Innovation, and Divinity), and Physical Education.
 Each subject is taught by content specialized teachers who are dedicated to their subject areas and students.
 In the afternoon, students are afforded the opportunity to participate in seasonal sports or an assortment of clubs.

 St. John’s Middle Division experience continually yields high rates of acceptance into Tampa’s premier high schools, such as Berkeley Prep, Jesuit High School, Tampa Prep, and Robinson International Baccalaureate, in addition to honors gifted placement in nationally ranked H.B.
 Plant High School.
 This is a result of St. John’s continual goal to prepare our students to have the best opportunity for success, once they graduate.